soleilkohl/EDP-poem/README.md

 # EDP-poem
-A demo poem for using Git + GitHub
+A quick, in-class demo poem for using Git + GitHub